-Emmanuel C. Rojas, Jr., 75, was elected as a director of RLC on September 28, 2005 and is presently an independent director of the Company.
+Emmanuel C. Rojas, Jr., 76, was elected as a director of RLC on September 28, 2005 and is presently an independent director of the Company.
 He had been a Consultant and Corporate Secretary of RLC until May 27, 2003.
+Mr. Rojas is presently an independent director of Robinsons Bank, Legaspi Savings Bank and Unicon Insurance Brokers Corporation.
 He was also a Consultant and Corporate Secretary of JG Summit Holdings, Inc., Universal Robina Corporation, CFC Corporation, and JG Summit Petrochemical Corporation.
 Mr. Rojas retired from his position as First Vice President for Tax Administration under the compulsory retirement policy of the Company upon reaching the age of 60.
 He also served in various other head positions in administration, audit, controllership and treasurership for the various companies in the Group.
 A Certified Public Accountant, Mr. Rojas practiced with Fleming and Williamson and SGV & Co. prior to joining the Group in 1962.

-Arlene G. Magtibay, 48, is the General Manager of the Commercial Centers Division of Robinsons Land Corporation.
-She has 21 years experience in the planning, development and management of shopping centers.
+Arlene G. Magtibay, 49, is the General Manager of the Commercial Centers Division of Robinsons Land Corporation.
+She has 22 years experience in the planning, development and management of shopping centers.
 Prior to joining the company, she was a Director and Senior Vice President at Landco Pacific Corporation where she held the position of SBU Head for Shopping Centers and CBDs.
 She earned her Bachelor of Science degree in Business Economics, cum laude, from the University of the Philippines, and obtained her Masters in Business Management, with distinction, from the Asian Institute of Management.

-Abigail Joan R. Cosico, 38, is the Business Unit General Manager for Robinsons Homes, one of the four brands under the RLC Residential Division, effective May 1, 2010.
+Abigail Joan R. Cosico, 39, is the Business Unit General Manager for Robinsons Homes, one of the four brands under the RLC Residential Division, effective May 1, 2010.
 Prior to joining Robinsons Homes, she was with the RLC Commercial Centers Division as the Property Lease Director, concurrent to her position as Director for Property Acquisition.
 She received her Bachelor of Science degree in Management from the Ateneo de Manila University and earned her Masters in Business Administration, Major in Finance degree from the Asian Institute of Management.

-Henry L. Yap, 47, is the General Manager of the Office Buildings Division and concurrently Vice President, Design and Planning Department of RLC.Architect Yap is also a member of RLC's investor relations team.
+Henry L. Yap.
+48, is the General Manager of the Office Buildings Division and concurrently Vice President, Design and Planning Department of RLC.Architect Yap is also a member of RLC's investor relations team.
 Prior to joining RLC, he served as Head of the Property Planning and Design Group of Fort Bonifacio Development Corporation and on the Boards of seven subsidiaries, affiliates and foundation of FBDC.
 He worked as Manager for Metro Manila Camps of the Bases Conversion and Development Authority where he was involved in the planning, design, privatization and implementation of the Bonifacio Global City, among others.
 He lents his expertise to government by serving as the head of the National Committee on Architecture and the Allied Arts and member of the Sub-Commission on the Arts of the National Commission for Culture and the Arts until end of 2010.
-He is a Senior Lecturer of urban planning at the University of the Philippines (UP).
+He previously served as Senior Lecturer of Urban Planning and Architecture at the University of the Philippines (UP).
 He holds a Master's of Science in Urban Planning in Developing Countries from the University of Wales College of Cardiff (UK), Bachelor of Science in Architecture, cum laude, and had earned units for his Ph.D. in Urban & Regional Planning, both from UP.
 Henry Yap is Philippine-licensed Architect and Environmental Planner.